 Mix the flour and salt then pour one cup of water and start kneading.

-If you feel the dough is still not coming together or too dry, gradually add the remaining water until you get a dough that is very elastic so that when you pull it and it won’t be torn.
+If you feel the dough is still not coming together or too dry, gradually add the 0.5 cup of water until you get a dough that is very elastic so that when you pull it and it won’t be torn.

 Let the dough rest for just 10 minutes then divide the dough into 6-8 balls depending on the size you want for your feteer.

 Warm up the butter/ghee or oil you are using and pour into a deep bowl.

 Immerse the dough balls into the warm butter.
 Let it rest for 15 to 20 minutes.

 Preheat oven to 550F.

 Stretch the first ball with your hands on a clean countertop.
 Stretch it as thin as you can, the goal here is to see your countertop through the dough.